Compliance with Housing Standards

-The condition of the house we live in has a severe impact on our health and wellbeing.
-As a Council, we need to ensure that where appropriate, enforcement action is taken where landlords are reluctant to maintain properties to a satisfactory standard.
+The condition of the house we live in has a significant impact on our health and wellbeing.
+As a Council we need to ensure that correct actions are taken where landlords are reluctant to maintain properties.

 Housing Adaptation and Repairs Policy 2019